wholder/MegaTinyIDE/resources/documentation/programmers.md

 <p align="center"><img src="images/Updi12V.JPG"></p>

 Note: this programmers uses a Silicon Labs CP2105 for its USB to serial interface.
 This IC actually contains 2 serial interfaces, so you need to select the one that's used as the programmer side.
-This should appear as something like "/dev/cu.SLAB_USBtoUART" in the programmer selection menu.
+On macos, this should appear as something like "/dev/cu.SLAB_USBtoUART" in the programmer selection menu.
 The other serial port is intended for use as a regular serial port and should appear as something ilke "/dev/cu.SLAB_USBtoUART23".